Birth Plan Template: 5 Key Factors to Include in your Birth Plan

 Read stories below from real women who created their own unique birth plan using Dr Robyn Thompson's gentle birth plan template for her signature Thompson Method Breastfeeding Program...

-"I was able to have a strong birth plan that the hospital and my OB followed so perfectly, and then
+"I was able to have a strong birth plan that the hospital and my OB followed so perfectly, and then three golden hours where she latched and fed for most of the time."

 "We welcomed our sweet baby girl, Claire Addison on Tuesday and have done so well so far!
 I just wanted to say a huge thank you to this group.
 I was able to have a strong birth plan that the hospital and my OB followed so perfectly, and then three golden hours where she latched and fed for most of the time.
 I started to have a little pain but watched the videos about fine tuning and large breasts.
 They helped SO MUCH!
 Propping a rolled blanket under each breast while feeding has been a game changer during these cluster feeds.
-Again, thank you so much! 💗💗💗
+Again, thank you so much!

-"I never would have gotten through such a smooth Labor and delivery as I did if it weren’t for my detailed prepared birth plan and being so well Informed.
+"I never would have gotten through such a smooth Labor and delivery as I did if it weren’t for my detailed prepared birth plan and being so well Informed."

 "I have to say a massive thank you to Dr Robyn Thompson, The Thompson Method and the lovely Admins of our group 💕.
 Today is not only my birthday but marks 9 months strong of breastfeeding my one and only little love 💖.
 Thanks to finding this group when I was around 35 weeks pregnant we have been going strong since day one.
 I’m so grateful for the bond that we share 💝.
 The first few days are hard,even when everything goes according to plan like it did for me but every day it gets easier and before you can blink it’s second nature.
 I never would have gotten through such a smooth Labor and delivery as I did if it weren’t for my detailed prepared birth plan and being so well Informed.
 The Nurses at the hospital were so impressed by what I knew and asked me if I was a nurse 😂.
 So here’s to Dr Robyn and hopes that one day every women will be able to have such a smooth transition from birth to breastfeeding.
 There’s no end in sight to our breastfeeding journey 💖💝❤️💜💗💓"

-"Preparation is the key to successful and pain-free breastfeeding.
+"Preparation is the key to successful and pain-free breastfeeding."

 "Dear Dr.Robyn and the team, Thank you thank you thank you!!!!